albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/bounding_boxes_augmentation.md

 3. You read images and bounding boxes from the disk.
 4. You pass an image and bounding boxes to the augmentation pipeline and receive augmented images and boxes.

+!!! note "Note"
+    Some transforms in Albumentation don't support bounding boxes.
+If you try to use them you will get an exception.
+Please refer to [this article](transforms_and_targets.md) to check whether a transform can augment bounding boxes.

 ## Step 1.
 Import the required libraries.